seanslma/maki/Python/IO/AzureBlob.md

 ```

 ## Azure Data Lake Storage (ADLS)
-The "azure-storage-filedatalake" library is specifically designed to interact with Azure Data Lake Storage Gen2 (ADLS Gen2).
+The `azure-storage-file-datalake` library is specifically designed to interact with Azure Data Lake Storage Gen2 (ADLS Gen2).
 ADLS Gen2 is an enterprise-grade distributed file system built on top of Azure Blob Storage, providing hierarchical namespace and capabilities for big data analytics.

 When working with Azure Data Lake Storage Gen2, we should use "azure-storage-filedatalake" and for general-purpose object storage in Azure Blob Storage, should use "azure-blob-storage"